jaspervdj/patat/README.md

 ### Fragmented slides

 By default, slides are always displayed "all at once".
-If you want to display them fragment by fragment, there are two ways to do that.
+If you want to reveal them fragment by fragment, there are two ways to do that.
 The most common case is that lists should be displayed incrementally.